telephone

 what is next?

-would you like to test using dictionaries and functions to make a person?
+would you like to test making a person with f-strings?

 rate pumping python